UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 Let's check out the data of this model to see how it stacks up against the first model.
 Now, we have three important values in the coefficients table.
 It helps us think about the impact of different variables on the line.
 The intercept again states where the line would cross the y-axis.
 The value gives us the temperature relationship to chirping like before.
 Notice that this has dropped to 3.6 as the slope, so as the temperature rises one degree (C), the chirps increase by 3.6 per minute.
 Finally, the third variable is -10.
 This value represents the difference between species.
 Since we have only two species, we can treat this as the difference in the intercept between the two values.
 So the cricket species *O. exclamationis* has a chirp rate of 10 chirps per minute, higher than its counterpart *O. niveus*.
 So, we have a linear model that predicts the relationship between temperature, species, and chirps.

 We can use any of the statistical methods collected from `summary.lm()` to compare the quality of the species-specific model to the general model we made earlier.
-For instance, let's compare the R-squared values, which measure the amount of variance explained by the model.
-In the `temp_lm` model, the R-squared value was 0.9199, which means about 92 percent of the variance in the data is explained by the model, whereas in the species_lm model, the R-squared value was 0.9896, which means about 99 percent of the variance in the data is explained by this model.
+For instance, let's compare the R-squared values, which measure the amount of variance the model explains.
+In the `temp_lm` model, the R-squared value was 0.9199, which means that the model accounts for about 92 percent of the variance in the data.
+In contrast, in the `species_lm` model, the R-squared value was 0.9896, which means about 99 percent of the variance in the data is explained by this model.
 Even though the first model might be good enough, the second one is much more reliable for making predictions.

 Add text to explain in your own words what the second graph and model show.